JaviCervera/wiz3d/README.md

 ### v1.0

+- [ ] Modern pipeline support, with the ability to use custom shaders, and normal, light, emissive, specular, ambient and cubic textures.
+- [ ] Cache resources when loading.
 - [ ] More DrawTexture options.
 - [ ] Add billboard animation support.
 - [ ] Ini file support.